Vipin-Sharma/Vipin-Sharma.github.io/_posts/2018-05-01-MultiReleaseJar.md

 ### At the end

-To learn the best java language features and get the best Java Jobs download my ebook [5 steps to Best Java Jobs](https://jfeatures.com/) for Free.
+To learn the best java language features and get the best Java Jobs, download my ebook [5 steps to Best Java Jobs](https://jfeatures.com/) for Free.

 Follow me on twitter [@vipinbit](https://twitter.com/vipinbit) to get daily tips like this on Java Language Features.